liamcal/MEANtest/walkthrough3/README.md

 ## Making HTTP requests from AngularJS

 Our server-side API is setup to listen for HTTP requests on `/birdAPI`.
-So now we need to tell AngularJS to make these requests from the front-end.gred
+So now we need to tell AngularJS to make these requests from the front-end.

 The first change we need to make is to update out bird controller by *injecting* the `$http`.
 These is similar to the concept of including or importing external code.
 Edit the line were we declare the BirdsController in `app.js` to be as follows: